prowler-cloud/prowler/docs/developer-guide/unit-testing.md

 from re import search
 from unittest import mock

-# Import some constans values needed in every check
+# Import some constant values needed in every check
 from tests.providers.gcp.gcp_fixtures import GCP_PROJECT_ID, set_mocked_gcp_provider

 # We are going to create a test for the compute_project_os_login_enabled check